Finding the 'right' business broker to sell a business is almost impossible*

 We share some data below

-We have masses of intelligence on who does what in this industry - their fees and fee structures, their sector specialisation, their geographical coverage, their reviews and feedback, the size your business needs to be for them to take you on, their cross border expertise, the languages they speak, the industry awards they've won, whether they are FCA regulated, whether they have in-house valuation / tax / legal expertise ...and much, much more.
+We also track the size a business needs to be for them to take it on, their cross border expertise, the languages they speak, the industry awards they've won, whether they are FCA regulated, whether they have in-house valuation / tax / legal expertise ...and much, much more.

-And there are several corporate finance (CF) firms who are sector agnostic.
-CF firms tend to put in a lot more effort into the process of selling your business - hundreds of hours - but then they charge a lot more, too.
+There are several corporate finance (CF) firms who are sector agnostic.
+CF firms tend to put in a lot more effort into the process of selling a business - hundreds of hours - but then they charge a lot more, too.
 Note that CF firms tend to not take on smaller businesses.
-They operate in what's called the lower mid-market space ie. businesses which have an EV (Enterprise Value) of between £5m and £50m.
-Many won't handle your sale unless they feel you're worth at least £5m (though a few might go down to an EV of £2m).

-Without further ado, here's the list but bear in mind that a firm appearing in this list is not to be read as our "recommendation" of that firm.
+Without further ado, here's the list but bear in mind that a firm appearing in this list is not to be read as a "recommendation" of that firm.
 In fact, there are some here we've often advised our clients to avoid.

 Some extracts from our database